maxwendler/masters_thesis/improvements.md

 # General
 - The whole code assumes simulation time steps / satellite update intervals of 1 second and requires changes for flexibility w.r.t. the time steps.

+# Docker (devcontainer) and Singularity setup
+- implement use of a pip-requirements.txt similar to the conda-requirements.txt file for setting up packages which can be installed exlusively with pip; instead of direct specification of tle-tools package in use-pip-in-conda-env.sh and Snakefile
+- => enables modular use of further pip-exclusive packages if required
+- => needs to happen activated conda environment !
+- (maybe: find solution to implement conda installation and pip installation via Dockerfile instead of postCreateCommand in devcontainer.json, so it actually is part of the Docker container, and not Docker container as VSCode devcontainer)

+# examples/space_veins/Snakefile
+- implement creation of superconstellation data by combining subconstellation data everywhere; currently only exists for merging of coordinate CSVs

 # scripts/

 ## scripts/keplertraces/create_traces.py